imvickykumar999/imvickykumar999/README.md

 # 🎨 `About me` :

+	- Post Graduation Programme in Data Science from International Institute of Information Technology, Bangalore

 	- Pursued B.Tech (2018 - 2022) in Computer Science and Engineering (CSE)
-	  from Rajasthan Institute of Engineering and Technology, Jaipur 🏫
+	  from Rajasthan Institute of Engineering and Technology, Jaipur.

 	- Schooling from Jawahar Navodaya Vidyalaya, Gautam Buddha Nagar.